vincentropy/battleground_agent_template/README.md

 # Agent Template
 Develop your own agents for the [Arenarium](http://www.arenarium.com/).
-This repository has several examples of agents, and for more information about the anatomy of an agent, [read the docs](https://arenarium.readthedocs.io/).
+This repository has several examples of agents, which, if you come from the Arenarium webpage, you can find in the `arena-game` folder.
+Those agent are able to play the arena game.
+For the basic game, look into the `basic-game` folder.
+For more information about the anatomy of an agent, [read the docs](https://arenarium.readthedocs.io/).